Kandi Burruss On Porsha Williams ‘Hate’ And Shamea Morton’s Phaedra Parks Claim

 — Real H. Unleashed! (@rhwivesunleash) January 23, 2017

-As previously reported by the Inquisitr, right after Phaedra was shown making the threesome claim about Kandi and Shamea, and Porsha Williams seemed to confirm it, Kandi tweeted that the claim was “BS.”
+As previously reported by the Inquisitr, right after Phaedra was shown making the threesome claim about Kandi and Shamea, which Porsha Williams seemed to confirm, Kandi tweeted that the claim was “BS.”

-Considering how vocal viewers have seen Kandi be on the current season, especially when it comes to defending herself and her family, it’s likely that if Sheree Whitfield had told her and Shamea Morton that Phaedra Parks had also accused them of engaging in threesomes with Todd Tucker, Kandi would have went off on Phaedra to the women.
-Viewers may have also seen Kandi directly confront Phaedra about what she said.
+Considering how vocal Kandi has been during the current season, especially when it comes to defending herself and her family, it’s likely that if Sheree Whitfield had told her and Shamea Morton that Phaedra Parks had also accused them of engaging in threesomes with Todd Tucker, Kandi would have gone off on Phaedra to the women.
+Viewers might have also seen Kandi directly confront Phaedra about what she said.

-Viewers may actually see that happen on next week’s The Real Housewives of Atlanta episode.
-A preview for the episode shows that Kandi Buruss, during the camping trip, will be asked by Marlo Hampton in front of everyone if she’s a lesbian.
+Viewers might actually see that happen on next week’s The Real Housewives of Atlanta episode.
+A preview for the episode shows that Kandi Burruss, during the camping trip, will be asked by Marlo Hampton in front of everyone if she’s a lesbian.

 [Featured Image by Moses Robinson/Getty Images]